GraphBEV: Towards Robust BEV Feature Alignment for Multi-Modal 3D Object Detection: Conclusion

 \section{Conclusion}

-In this work, we propose a robust fusion framework, GraphBEV, to address the feature misalignment issue for BEV-based methods \cite{bevfusion-mit,bevfusion-pku}.
-To mitigate feature misalignment caused by inaccuracy projected depth provided by LiDAR, we propose the LocalAlign module, which utilizes neighbor-aware depth features through Graph matching.
+In this work, we propose a robust fusion framework, GraphBEV, to address the feature misalignment issue for BEV-based methods.
+To mitigate feature misalignment caused by inaccurately projected depth provided by LiDAR, we propose the LocalAlign module, which utilizes neighbor-aware depth features through graph matching.
 Furthermore, to prevent global misalignment during the fusion of LiDAR and camera BEV features, we designed the GlobalAlign module to simulate offset noise, followed by aligning global multi-modal features through learnable offsets.
-Our GraphBEV significantly outperforms BEVFusion on the nuScenes validation set, especially in the noisy misalignment setting.
-It demonstrates that our GraphBEV greatly advances the application of BEVFusion in real-world scenarios, particularly in noisy misalignment.
+Our GraphBEV significantly outperforms BEVFusion on the nuScenes validation set, especially in noisy misalignment settings.
+It demonstrates that our GraphBEV greatly advances the application of BEVFusion in real-world scenarios, particularly under noisy misalignment conditions.